 Named after the much-revered Goddess Kali and descending from the deepest gorge in Asia, this fabulous river (class 3 to 4+) offers a mixture of astounding mountain views and pure adrenaline with a full immersion into the wilderness.Along the way you will encounter culture at its simplest.
 If you're lucky, traditional Magar and Chetri villagers will venture down to the riverbank to witness your journey....

 Gathering strength from tributaries draining the highest mountains in the world the white water on the Sun Koshi is Biblical, even expedition-size rafts disappear into the vastness of crashing waves and rolling, boiling water.After the monsoon the river is high and wild, and definitely not for the faint-hearted.
 Whipped foamy white where narrow gorges constrict the river's flow the cataracts are long and powerful.

 Karnali River, Nepal's mightiest river, is arguably the finest multi-day river trip in Nepal, and the classic Himalayan River expedition.
-The Karnali's headwaters come off Mount Kailas in Tibet and slice through the Himalayas in a series of magnificent gorges and pristine forest.
+The Karnali's headwaters come off Mount Kailash in Tibet and slice through the Himalayas in a series of magnificent gorges and pristine forest.
 On our 180 kilometers River journey we won't see a single sign of the modern world but natural beauty and cultures.

-The Tamur, Nepal's wild and east bend river the snows of Kanchenjunga feed a challenging less known relative of the Sun Kosi.
+The Tamur, Nepal's wild and east bend river the snows of Kanchenjunga feed a challenging less known relative of the Sun Koshi.
 The Tamur combines one of the best short Himalayan treks, offering amazing mountain views, with an exhilarating new river expedition.
 Picking up our team of sprightly porters at Basantapur we trek through ancient moss-covered rhododendron forests and sunlit meadows.